There are not many spots on the 49ers' 90-man roster being held for veteran additions before the NFL draft.

 Gore’s final contract will be a ceremonial deal that enables him to retire as a member of the 49ers.
 He remains close to the organization and CEO Jed York.
 There is no question Gore thinks of himself as a member of the 49ers.
-And the organization thinks of Gore as a forever member of the 49ers.
+And the organization thinks of Gore as a forever 49er.

 Then, if the 49ers do that, is there any need for Walker?
 My guess is that no team would want to sign Walker until they are able to get their own team doctors to check him out.
-And that could take a long time before that is allowed to happen.
+And it could be a long time before that is allowed to happen.

 I don’t see any issue with George Kittle’s contract right now.
 The first deadline is when COVID-19 restrictions loosen and teams are allowed to get together on the field.
 That is going to signal a major event, as it relates to Kittle and his contract.

 Would Kittle -- with advisement from his representation -- take the risk of getting on the field without a new contract?

 The issue with any contract is money.
 What is fair compensation?

 Kittle will become the highest-paid tight end in the NFL with his next contract.
 But by how much?
 How close does he get to the deals of some of the top wide receivers?
 After all, 10 wide receivers average from $16.2 million to $22 million on their current contracts.
 Kittle provides the 49ers with a 1,000-yard receiver as well as a dominant in-line blocker.